python/devguide/developers.rst

 Permissions History
 -------------------

+- Roger Serwy was given push privileges on Mar 21 2013 by GFB, for IDLE contributions, on recommendation by Ned Deily.

 - Serhiy Storchaka was given push privileges on Dec 26 2012 by GFB, for general contributions, on recommendation by Trent Nelson.